-To run a parameter exploration, click the Execute button in the VisTrails toolbar or select Execute Parameter Exploration from Run menu.
+To run a parameter exploration, click the Execute button in the VisTrails toolbar or select Execute from the Workflow menu.

 We now reinforce the above discussion with three examples, motivated by the problem of finding isosurfaces for medical imaging.
 In the examples that follow, we'll look at determining the interfaces between different types of tissue captured by CT scans.